Page

 room, but it's a big challenge.
 Although both the

-& steam rooms go, space is a bit cramped, especially
+steam rooms go, space is a bit cramped, especially when

-& safe is tricky.
-But it can be arranged.
+is both interesting & safe is tricky.
+But it can

-room door is tightly closed -- normally, that's enough
+door is tightly closed -- normally, that's enough to keep

-to keep the steam in the steam room.
-The door is
+the steam in the steam room.
+The door is tempered

-tempered glass, and today, we have the light just
+glass, and today, we have the light just outside the door,

 Keira is sitting on the steam room bench, and I'm at

-wide angle lens, but distortions are minimized because
+angle lens, but distortions are minimized because the camera

-the camera axis is parallel to the floor &
+axis is parallel to the floor & perpendicular to that

-model gets wet, she'll stay wet for the rest of the
+gets wet, she'll stay wet for the rest of the sitting.

 |